 Group regular supervisory reporting: elements and contents

-(1) Articles SRS1 to SRS7bis shall apply to the information which participating insurance and reinsurance undertakings or insurance holding companies shall be required to submit to the group supervisor pursuant to the first subparagraph of Article 254(2) of Directive 2009/138/EC.
+1. Articles SRS1 to SRS7bis shall apply to the information which participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall be required to submit to the group supervisor.

-(2) The group regular supervisory report shall include the following additional information:
+2. The group regular supervisory report shall include the following additional information:

 (a) regarding the group’s business and performance: